Our Lady of Medjugorje: Marija Pavlović Lunetti

 Marija Pavlović Lunetti was born on 1965, in Bijakovići near Međugorje.
 She finished secondary school in Mostar.
 To save her brother's life, she donated one of her kidneys.
 She was 16 at the time of the alleged apparitions of Our Lady, whom she first saw on June 25, 1981.
 She says she receives daily apparitions, was given nine secrets from the Gospa and receives a message on the 25th of each month for the entire world.
 These messages were first made public by the Franciscans overseeing the visionaries, Tomislav Vlašić, then after him Slavko Barbarić.
 She was given the mission to pray for the souls in purgatory.

 She is married to Italian Paolo Lunetti with whom she has four children.
 Even though she lives most of the year in Milan, Italy, she visits Medjugorje often.
-She was asked by an Italian journalist, why she didn't become a nun, to which she replied that even though she felt drawn to the monastery, she realized that her vocation is about witnessing what she saw and felt.
+When asked by an Italian journalist why she did not become a nun, she replied that even though she felt drawn to the monastery, she realized that her vocation is about witnessing what she saw and felt.
 She said that she will be able to seek the way of holiness outside the monastery.

-Later, in February 1988, she joined fra Tomislav Vlašić, a New Age promoter, and his group of 15 young men and women in the community "Queen of Peace, - totally yours – Through Mary to Jesus" in Parma, Italy.
+Later, in February 1988, she joined fra Tomislav Vlašić, a New Age promoter, and his group of 15 young men and women in the community "Queen of Peace, – totally yours – Through Mary to Jesus" in Parma, Italy.
 Rene Laurentin wrote that her joining Vlašić's group was "enthusiastic".
 Together they participated in spiritual exercises for five months which were completely focused on prayer.
 Vlašić was an ex-friar since 1987, who with his German assistant, Agnes Heupel, founded a mystic community.
 Heupel claimed to receive messages from Gospa.
 Vlašić claimed that through Lunetti's testimony the community was a work of Gospa herself, and that Lunetti had delivered an answer, in March 1987, to his question to Gospa about the community.
 Vlašić claimed that Lunetti stated: "This is God's plan" and that "Gospa leads the group through father Tomislav and Agnes, through which she sends her messages for the community".

-Her friends and family in Medjugorje were alarmed over her compliance, concerned about Vlasic's ambitions.
+Her friends and family in Medjugorje were alarmed over her compliance, worried about Vlasic's ambitions.
 They helped her extricate from the group.
 She left in July 1988 and denied in writing ever receiving any messages regarding the community from the Gospa.
 According to Randall Sullivan, in Lunetti's open letter, written after she left the group in July 1988, she stated that Vlašić's claim "absolutely does not correspond to the truth."

 Pavlović Lunetti was also a subject to a major embarrassment when she openly publicly endorsed Maria Valtorta's book The Poem of the Man-God.
 Valltorta's book contains alleged supernatural revelations, designated by the Church authorities as "fraudulent or stemming from a diseased mind".
 Pavlović Lunetti said that Madonna told her regarding the book that it "can be read... it makes for good reading".
 Her statements scandalised Catholic theologians.